 If you cannot produce this then there is a flaw in your curriculum model somewhere that needs addressing quickly.

 This again calls into account the need for contextual application and understanding by all involved – if you don’t know why you are doing something then you have no idea whether what you are doing means anything at all; students need to know why too.

-So much of successful curriculum is founded on articulation.
+So much of a successful curriculum is founded on articulation.

 Reams of exercise books crammed with time-consuming exercises and meaningless marking are not the sign of curriculum success – output and input must be balanced and output need not be evidence or internal data for the sake of it.

-Learning is what is important, not quantity of assessments and notes.
+Learning is what is important, not the quantity of assessments and notes.

 The Role of Professional Development in Curriculum Design.